 BE Group's operations are conducted in several different markets and to numerous customer categories.
-The ten largest customers accounted for 13 percent (13) of total sales in 2017.
+The ten largest customers accounted for 13 percent (13) of total sales in 2018.
 BE Group has a large number of customers in different industries and consequently, a good risk diversification.
 The Company actively works to manage credit risks (see Note 31 for further information) by setting credit limits and focusing on collecting overdue debts.
-The credit losses for the year amounted to 0.0% (0.1) of net sales.